CN-UPB/placement-emulation/README.md

 1. Select a network topology from `topologies`, e.g., `Abilene.graphml`, as well as a template and sources, defined by `csv` files.
 See `placement/example-input` for examples.
 2. Start the topology on `vim-emu` as described [above](https://github.com/CN-UPB/placement-emulation#start-a-topology), e.g., `sudo python emulator/topology_zoo.py -g topologies/Abilene.graphml`
 3. Start the placement and emulation with `python placement/placement_emulator.py -n topologies/Abilene.graphml -t placement/example-input/template.csv -s placement/example_input/sources.csv`.
-4. You can test the deployment and connectivity in the `containernet` terminal with as described [above](https://github.com/CN-UPB/placement-emulation#testing-the-deployment).
+4. You can test the deployment and connectivity as described [above](https://github.com/CN-UPB/placement-emulation#testing-the-deployment).

 Note: If you only want to trigger placement without emulation, use the `--placeOnly` option when calling `placement_emulator.py`.